Christ lutheran church

 4. How are guest greeted/identified?

 Warmly, but not over-warmly.
-Name tags and shell lei are offered at our guest table, along with some information about our congregation.
-You can wear them or not.
 If you would like to leave your name and contact information so that the pastor can contact you, you may.
 But you don’t have to.

 If you don’t want anyone to know who you are, we’re good with that, too.
 During the service we DON’T make you stand up, introduce yourself and tell us where you’re from.
 For some people that’s just too much and we don’t want to embarrass or overwhelm you.
-People, including the pastor, will probably greet you personally before, during and after the service – most greet you quite modestly.
+People, including the pastor, will probably greet you personally before, during and after the service.

 5. What time is worship?